sdiehl/kaleidoscope/tutorial.md

 ----------------------

 The "operator overloading" that we will add to Kaleidoscope is more general than languages like C++.
-In C++, we are only allowed to redefine existing operators: we can't programatically change the grammar, introduce new operators, change precedence levels, etc. In this chapter, we will add this capability to Kaleidoscope, which will let the user round out the set of operators that are supported.
+In C++, we are only allowed to redefine existing operators: we can't programmatically change the grammar, introduce new operators, change precedence levels, etc. In this chapter, we will add this capability to Kaleidoscope, which will let the user round out the set of operators that are supported.